fxru/blam-metadata/BLAMCollectionRepository.md

 [Back to Top](#blam-collection-repository) | [Back to CollectionGeneralInfo](#collectiongeneralinfo)

 #### CollectionTopic
-**Description:** &#x1F4A5; A CollectionTopic element should contain a term that occurs as a BundleKeyword in a subset of bundles and defines a meaningful subsect of the collection.
+**Description:** &#x1F4A5; A CollectionTopic element should contain a term that occurs as a BundleKeyword in a subset of bundles and defines a meaningful subsection of the collection.

 	Discovery:					browsing facet
 	Display:					page, list